AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 CategoryCode assistant

-Our tier verdictLimited — Fine on Business/Enterprise plans with the public-code filter on — but code context leaves the editor, so repos with secrets or client code need explicit rules.
+Our tier verdictLimited (assessed 29 July 2026) — Business/Enterprise plans carry no-training terms and zero-retention agreements with the model providers — but GitHub names exceptions to those agreements on the same page, and code context still leaves the editor, so repos with secrets or client code need explicit written rules. source

 Does GitHub Copilot train on your data?